qbixmex/Redux-Toolkit-RTK/README.md

 # Redux Toolkit tutorial

-This is a Redux Toolkit tutorial for React 18
+This is a Redux Toolkit tutorial for React 18 with RTK Query

 ## Install Dependencies